As a new generation enters the workforce, many employers are adapting the way they attract and retain staff.

 The introduction of flexible working is changing the way businesses operate.
 There’s a notable shift away from traditional 9-5 working hours into a more open arrangement.

-From increased productivity to providing you with an edge over your competitors when recruiting, there are numerous benefits of introducing flexible working practices.
+From increased productivity to providing you with an edge over your competitors when recruiting, there are a number of benefits to introducing flexible working practices.

 Benefits of flexible working for employers

 Employee retention: This is probably the most important benefit of flexible working arrangements.
 Offering the option strengthens employee loyalty to a company as encouraging long-term commitment.
-Which enhances the company culture and reduces the costs associated with recruiting and training new employees.
+This enhances company culture and reduces the costs associated with recruiting and training new employees.

 Productivity: Stressed and over-worked employees are more likely to take more sick days or quit their job than ones who aren’t.
 Flexible working intends to tackle stress by promoting a happier, loyal and more balanced workforce.